The Poulan Pro PRB26 is a gas-powered handheld leaf blower delivering 470 CFM at 200 MPH. It features a 2-cycle 26cc engine. (Read full specs)

 Overview of the Poulan Pro PRB26

-- Power: The Poulan Pro PRB26 is a gas-powered leaf blower.
-It sports a max air speed of 200 MPH and a max air volume rating of 470 cubic feet per minute (CFM).
+- Power: The PRB26, produced by Poulan Pro, is a gas-powered leaf blower capable of expelling a maximum air volume of 470 cubic feet per minute (CFM).
+Its air speed is rated at 200 miles per hour (MPH).

-- Handling: It’s handheld, so naturally it’s easier to handle and carry than larger leaf blowers, such as backpack models or walk-behinds.
+- Handling: With its handheld design, this leaf blower was created with portability in mind.
+Most users will have no problem using it almost anywhere.
 All told, it weighs 11 lbs — the Poulan Pro PRB26 is neither the lightest nor the heaviest gas-powered handheld blower on the market.

 The Poulan Pro PRB26's performance versus other blowers